3 Tips To Lose Stubborn Belly Fat – AVOID these Popular Mistakes!

 But as you can see in this image, there is also fat deeper within your abdomen.

-It lies underneath the muscle and surrounding the organs in your core – like the stomach, intestines, and liver.
+It lies underneath the muscle and surrounds the organs in your core – like the stomach, intestines, and liver.

 This second type is called visceral fat, but it’s also known as deep belly fat.
 Deep belly fat is a dangerous kind of belly fat.